DataONEorg/dataone-web/content/about/about.md

     event:
     - date: '2019-01-15'
       title: New leadership transition
       description: A new management team is formed and administrative oversight of DataONE begins transition to the National Center for Ecological Analysis and Synthesis at UC Santa Barbara.
     - date: '2018-10-24'
       title: Implementation of standardized data usage and citation metrics
-      description: DataONE launches metrics visualizations for datasets through the search and discovery platform, https://search.dataone.org.
-These standardized metrics include live counts of citations, downloads, and views for each dataset in the network.
+      description: "DataONE launches metrics visualizations for datasets through the search and discovery platform, https://search.dataone.org.
+These standardized metrics include live counts of citations, downloads, and views for each dataset in the network."
     - date: '2017-05-18'
-      title: Continued investment in data level metrics: Make Data Count
+      title: "Continued investment in data level metrics: Make Data Count"
-      description: The Alfred P. Sloan Foundation has made a 2-year, $747K award to DataONE, the California Digital Library and DataCite to support collection of usage and citation metrics for data objects, building on pilot work funded by the National Science Foundation.
+      description: "The Alfred P. Sloan Foundation has made a 2-year, $747K award to DataONE, the California Digital Library and DataCite to support collection of usage and citation metrics for data objects, building on pilot work funded by the National Science Foundation. "
     - date: '2016-05-17'
       title: DataONE welcomes its first South American Member Node
       description: DataONE welcomes the Program for Research on Biodiversity (PPBio) Western Amazon as its first Member Node in South America.